Monster Hunter: World guide: monster hunting basics, combat tips

 Ready to learn, rookie?

-After what seemed like an eternity, Monster Hunter: World is now available on PC.
-Console players may have had at most a decade’s head start, with new things being introduced steadily.
-For PC players however, there’s a lot of concepts which are overwhelmingly complex, such as being heavily encouraged to upgrade constantly and team up with other players to take down larger monsters.
-In order to ease the newer players in a bit more smoothly, this guide will bring everyone up to speed with what to expect in this deceptively taxing game.
+With Monster Hunter: World recently being released on PC, it can be a little daunting for new players who hadn’t played any of the previous games in the series.
+Console players have had at most a decade’s head start with new things being introduced steadily, but for PC players there’s a lot of concepts which can seem unnecessarily complex.
+So in order to ease the newer players in a bit more smoothly, this guide will bring everyone up to speed with what to expect in this deceptively taxing game.

 Monster Hunter: World guide